Galvus (Vildagliptin)

 Seek immediate medical attention if you experience:

-• Swelling on hands, ankles, feet, lips, face
+• swelling of hands, ankles, feet, lips, or face

 Important Warnings